usamatrq94/CodingChallenge/README.md

 ```
 python challenge.py
 ```
-Prompt will ask path to JSON file, in my case its inside same folder so I would type: ./response.json.
+Prompt will ask path to JSON file, in my case its inside same folder, so I would type: ./response.json.
 The script would print required dictionary onto terminal.